Engee documentation

 0

-• control the scope of creation of other classes using parameterisation (see below)
+• manage the scope of creating other classes using parameterization (see below)

 Grouping of specific types